WeAreAVP/AMS/documentation/sphinx-configure.md

 **Note:**

-* rt_filed attr only used for searching and rt_attr_string is used for displaying and sorting.
+* rt_field attr only used for searching and rt_attr_string is used for displaying and sorting.
 * 'id' attribute is reserved and used it insert or update value in index.

 ###Sphinx Indexes